pdm-project/pdm/docs/usage/venv.md

 ## The location of virtualenvs

 If no `--name` is given, PDM will create the venv in `<project_root>/.venv`.
 Otherwise, virtualenvs go to the location specified by the `venv.location` configuration.

+PDM supports the environment discovery convention defined by [PEP 832](https://peps.python.org/pep-0832/).
+An environment created outside of `<project_root>/.venv` is appended to the project's `.python-envs` file, making it discoverable by editors and other tools.
+PDM also removes the entry when the environment is removed or purged.
+The `.venv` environment is not written to this file because PEP 832 defines it as an implicit entry and the default environment.
 They are named as `<project_name>-<path_hash>-<name_or_python_version>` to avoid name collision.
 You can disable the in-project virtualenv creation by `pdm config venv.in_project false`.
 And all virtualenvs will be created under `venv.location`.